ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 as 2014-04-15 16:30 (in the exchange timezone, from here the difference between this time and UTC is 4 hours).

-The second script, “Session bars”:
+The second script, "Session bars":

 ::